ff6347/vFFF/README.markdown

 TODO
 --
 Create a document sampler to take par char obj styles from a existing doc
+Create some sort of session
+Create pref panel for options
+Create iconbuttons
+Create multikill
+Create book

 LOG
 --

+**Tue Apr 26 07:08:49 CEST 2011** Reorganized Folder structure

-**Tue Apr 19 13:23:58 CEST 2011** Build a new UserInterface folder extended was zipped to importer_v01.zip and removed
+**Tue Apr 19 13:23:58 CEST 2011** Build a new UserInterface
+folder extended was zipped to importer_v01.zip and removed

 **Mon Jan 24 14:15:16 CET 2011** added styles_editor.jsx for OO

 **Thu Jan  6 20:59:27 CET 2011** added how to